Only in the darkness can you see the stars

-Hi Guys, it’s Jason Mudford from OBrien Real Estate with another edition of the Rental Market News for 2020 where real estate information is on the house.
+Hi Guys, it is Dean OBrien from OBrien Real Estate with another edition of the Property News for 2020 where real estate information is on the house.

-The good news this week, we have beaten the predictions, the Reserve bank was predicting a 10% drop in Australia’s GDP growth this quarter, what in fact happened was the economy contracted by 7% and although our worst result since 1945 the result fairs the best out of most of the developed countries across the globe with the average drop for developed countries being 11% with the worst result for a developed nation being the UK, they experienced a drop of 20.4%.
-After the Reserve Bank of Australia last week kept the cash rate unchanged at 0.25 the RBA Governor Philip Lowe said “A stronger recovery is possible if progress is made in containing the virus in the near future”
+Onto the good news this week, we have beaten the predictions, the Reserve bank was predicting a 10% drop in Australia’s GDP growth this quarter, what in fact happened was the economy contracted by 7% and although our worst result since 1945 the result fairs the best out of most of the developed countries across the globe with the average drop for developed countries being 11% with the worst result for a developed nation being the UK, they experienced a drop of 20.4%.

 Here are the main economic headlines for the week:

 - Council approvals to build new homes rose by 12 per cent in July.

 - International trade in the June quarter was in surplus by a record $17.7 billion

 - Retail trade rose by 3.2 per cent in July to be up 12 per cent on the year.

 - The US jobless rate fell from 10.2 per cent to 8.4 per cent in August with 1.371 million jobs created

 - According to ANZ job advertisements, the number of Aussie job advertisements lifted for a fourth successive month in August.